nestauk/dap_prinz_green_jobs/dap_prinz_green_jobs/pipeline/green_measures/industries/prodigy/README.md

 **NOTE:** Do modify phrases that do not match with gpt 3.5's prediction or that seem nonsensical.
 The span start and ends sometimes highlight incorrect phrases so be conscious of this.

 If the SIC code is incorrect, you can select the 'wrong SIC code' option.
+Do **NOT** select the SIC company description phrase.

 To save the outputs of the labelled data: